rafaelcalcada/rvx/CONTRIBUTING.md

 # How can I contribute?

-You can contribute to RISC-V Steel in two ways:
+You can contribute to RVX in two ways:

 - **Creating a new issue**